vanyadelova/dashboard/README.md

 ## Technologies used

-- Express
-- Sequelize
-- Nodemon
-- bcrypt
+- Firebase
-- jsonwebtoken
+- ReactJS
-- body-parser
+- UIkit